Updated: Jan 26, 2022

 Demographic data – including the age of the business, the industry, employee count and number of inquiries on your file

 This is not to say the creditor is going to require a personal guaranty, or that the credit will be associated to the personal credit, only that you’ll meet their underwriter’s criteria for funding.
-A 500+ FICO will get your foot in the door.
-Anything above a 500 will work to lower the interest rate or expand options on the loan, such as repayment schedule, method of repayment, and overall length of the contract.
+A 550+ FICO will get your foot in the door.
+Anything above 629 will get higher approvals and can work to lower the interest rate or expand options on the loan, such as repayment schedule, method of repayment, and overall length of the contract.

 In recent conversations with some of our funding sources, we were encouraged to hear they are relying more heavily on the business file and placing less emphasis on the personal.
 For many small business owners with less-than-perfect personal credit, this could be the change they have been waiting for.